kasyangreen/crashmapping/README.md

 [WalkBoston](https://www.walkboston.org).
 Bicycle fatalities are collected based on media accounts by [MassBike](https://www.massbike.org).
 The full dataset is hosted by [Livable Streets Alliance](https://www.livablestreets.info/).
 It will be provided to the team as a Google worksheet.

-Currently, the Fatal Data set includes 440 instances with at least 9 attributes covering the years 2016 through 2021.
+Currently, the Fatal Data set includes 440 instances with 9 attributes covering the years 2016 through 2021.
 The attributes are:
 1. Date of crash
 2. Town/City
 3. Time of crash